furdog/tesla_gen3_bcb/README.md

 The project is on early development, but it already provides minimal functionality.

 ### Useful Resources 💡
-* [Project that was used as inspiration](https://github.com/damienmaguire/Tesla-Charger) - Damien's software for controlling Tesla charger
+* [Project that i have derived knowledge from](https://github.com/damienmaguire/Tesla-Charger) - Damien's software for controlling Tesla charger
 * [Openinverter page of the charger](https://openinverter.org/wiki/Tesla_Model_S/X_GEN3_Charger) - Gives broad description of the module
     >(⚠️Description of the internal module pins on the page is partially incorrect)
 * [Alternative Tesla charger software](https://github.com/jsphuebner/stm32-teslacharger) - Another piece of work, similar to Damien's software